grd/FreePDM/ConceptOfDesign/FreePDM_02-Workflows/02-CheckoutFile.md

 ### Workflow 1

 The user has opened a CAD file from the pdm(see: file storing during editing).
 While busy the need to edit a file that isn't checked out yet.
 He goes to that particular file in the assembly tree / goes to the TAB of that file.
-Then RBM on the part end press check-out to get write acces.
+Then RBM on the part end press check-out to get write access.

 #### questions / Comments